The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

 The default owner: HR / Recruiting

-Attracting top-tier talent requires internal communications and messaging that clarify the company’s vision, values, and direction, and external recruitment marketing that brings those to life.
-Your careers page, Google reviews, and Glassdoor presence aren’t HR deliverables.
-They’re brand assets.
 The right leaders don’t just want a job.
-They want to align with where a company is headed, not just where it’s been.
-If your employer brand doesn’t tell that story, you’re losing the candidates you need most — before they ever apply.
+They want alignment with where your company is headed.
+If your employer brand doesn’t clearly communicate that story, you risk losing the candidates you need most before they ever apply.

 2. Creating SOPs and Playbooks